CVE-2025-61773

 Impact

-Exploiting this vulnerability allows an attacker to inject and execute arbitrary JavaScript within the browser session of a user accessing the pyLoad Web UI.
-An attacker could impersonate an administrator, steal authentication cookies or tokens, and perform unauthorized actions on behalf of the victim.
-The impact is particularly severe when the Web UI is exposed over a network without additional access restrictions, as it enables remote attackers to directly target users with crafted links or requests (GitHub Advisory).
+The vulnerability enables attackers to inject and execute arbitrary JavaScript within the browser session of users accessing the pyLoad Web UI.
+This could lead to administrator impersonation, theft of authentication cookies or tokens, and unauthorized actions performed on behalf of victims.
+The impact is particularly severe when the Web UI is exposed over a network without additional access restrictions, as it allows remote attackers to directly target users with crafted links or requests (GitHub Advisory).

 Mitigation and workarounds

 The vulnerability has been patched in version 0.5.0b3.dev91.
-The fix includes strengthening input validation in the captcha script and CNL Blueprint by implementing proper sanitization of user input and adding origin validation for message handling.
-The patch uses werkzeug.utils.secure_filename for sanitizing user-supplied package names and implements explicit whitelisting of trusted origins for message processing (GitHub Commit).
+The fix includes strengthening input validation in the captcha script and CNL Blueprint, implementing proper sanitization of user-supplied package names using werkzeug.utils.secure_filename, and adding validation of message origins before processing (GitHub Commit, GitHub PR).

 Additional resources